sudorandom/kmcd.dev/content/posts/2024/http1.0-from-scratch/index.md

     end
 ```

+### Caching
+Now that request and response headers exist, it's possible to negotiate caching behavior, which is well-defined in the HTTP/1.0 spec.
+It defines which methods can be cached and which headers to use to define the behavior.
+While it's an optional feature for servers, it was very important in the early days of the web and I would say that it's even more important today.

+### Host Header
+One thing that goes overlooked is that goes overlooked is that `Host` header but, arguably, it's what made the early web possible.
+With that one header, one web server can host many different websites using the same IP public address and post.
+It made the cost of running a website on your domain more reasonable and it created an industry of reseller web hosts.

 ## Implementing an HTTP/1.0 Server in Go
 Enough theory!
 Let's roll up our sleeves and bring HTTP/1.0 to life.